NickRimmer/insomnia-plugin-free-sync/README.md

 - Install the plugin from the [Insomnia plugin Hub](https://insomnia.rest/plugins/insomnia-plugin-free-sync).
 - Open workspace menu and select `Free sync: Configuration`
-- When file path is configured, workspace can be synchronized with `Save workspace` / `Load workspace` workspace options
+- When file path is configured, workspace can be synchronized with `Save workspace` / `Load workspace` options

 ![npm/content/readme-workspace-actions.jpg](npm/content/readme-workspace-actions.jpg)